-- 8. In the Create Filter dialog box, click the Fields field and browse the available properties.
-For this tutorial, select Year, and then click Close to close the Fields drop-down list. - 9.
-Click the Filter drop-down list and browse the available filter types.
-For this tutorial, select Single Select List.
-Anzo adds the filter type to the Create Filter dialog box. - 10.
+8. In the Create Filter dialog box, click the Fields field and browse the available properties.
+For this tutorial, select Year, and then click Close to close the Fields drop-down list.
+Additional options are displayed:

+- 9. Click the Filter drop-down list and browse the available filter types.
+For this tutorial, select Single Select List. - 10.
 At the bottom of the screen under Format, click the Type drop-down list and select No format.
 Removing formatting from the filter ensures that commas are not displayed for the Year values.
 The image below shows the completed dialog box.